45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 They have invited DJs, artists, and Performers to host 80 free events for the summer.
 You can find a whole list of events and scheduled timing here, and these free and awesome New York City events will be running until the end of September!

 During the Holidays, there are a lot of Free Christmas decorations to see all around NYC.
-Some of the best places to see Christmas decorations in New York include the holiday windows in Manhattan, Dyker Heights, and more!
+Some of the best places to see Christmas decorations in New York include the holiday windows in Manhattan, Dyker Heights, the South Street Seaport, and more!
 You can see a list of the Best NYC Christmas decorations here!

 Cartier NYC Christmas decorations.
 Woman in red dress in front of building in street